Virginia A. Seitz: Assistant Attorney General for the Office of Legal Counsel

 On August 4, 2010, National Public Radio reported that Seitz was the leading candidate to serve as the Assistant Attorney General for the Office of Legal Counsel in the United States Department of Justice.
 President Obama had not appointed a Senate-confirmed nominee to head the OLC, and his previous nominee for the job, Dawn Johnsen, withdrew her candidacy after it languished for more than a year in the face of opposition from Senate Republicans.

 On January 5, 2011, Obama nominated Seitz to be Assistant Attorney General for OLC.

 The full United States Senate confirmed Seitz in a voice vote on June 28, 2011.

 During Seitz's tenure, she wrote an opinion that stated that the U.S. Senate's periodic pro forma sessions did not interrupt a Senate recess and thus did not prevent the president from making recess appointments.
 The U.S. Supreme Court rejected this position in National Labor Relations Board v.
 Noel Canning on June 26, 2014 with the majority opinion by Justice Stephen Breyer stating "the Senate is in session when it says it is."
 However, the decision allowed the use of recess appointments during breaks within a session for vacancies that existed prior to the break, which also had been a matter of contention.
 The prior United States Court of Appeals for the District of Columbia Circuit opinion in the same case had held that recess appointments were limited to only those vacancies that "happen" to occur during the inter-session break, not to vacancies that existed prior to the recess.

 Seitz resigned as Assistant Attorney General, effective December 20, 2013.

 Personal

 Seitz's husband, Roy W. McLeese III, is a judge on the District of Columbia Court of Appeals.
-McCleese served as Assistant to the Solicitor General from 1997 to 1999.
+McLeese served as Assistant to the Solicitor General from 1997 to 1999.
 He rejoined the Office of the Solicitor General as Acting Deputy Solicitor General to cover the position that longtime deputy Michael Dreeben vacated while on leave to teach.
 Seitz's brother is Collins J. Seitz Jr., the Chief Justice of the Delaware Supreme Court.